reframejs/reframe/docs/usage-manual.md

 A common React use case is to display data that is fetched over the network.
 The page config supports a `async getInitialProps()` property that Reframe calls every time and before the view is rendered.
 (On both the server and in the browser.)
-We can use `async getInitialProps()` to fetch the data that ourReact components require.
+We can therefore use `async getInitialProps()` to fetch the data that page's React components require.

-An example:
+For example:

 ~~~js
 // /example/pages/GameOfThronesPage.html.js